cloudspannerecosystem/autoscaler/README.md

 The Autoscaler is a [Cloud Spanner Ecosystem](https://www.cloudspannerecosystem.dev/about) project based on open source contributions.
 We'd love for you to [report issues, file feature requests][new-issue], and [send pull requests][new-pr] (see [Contributing](README.md#contributing)).
-The Autoscaler is not officially covered by the Google Cloud Spanner product support.
+You may file bugs and feature requests using GitHub's issue tracker or using the existing Cloud Spanner support channels.

 ## Contributing